HotPatcher: A open source UE resource hot patching tool

 2024.04.07 Update v82.0

 Update address: v82.0.
-Compared to the previous version, significant optimizations and bug fixes have been done.
+Compared to the previous version, it has undergone extensive optimization and bug fixes.

-2. Optimized the packaging time of PAK, caching and multithreading optimizations for scanning large numbers of files, significantly improving packaging speed.
+2. Optimized the packing time of PAK, caching and multithreading optimizations for scanning a large number of files, significantly speeding up the packaging process.

 3. Supported Accompany’s COOK mode.